mtrimpe/authzen/api/authorization-api-1_0.md

 ## Action {#action}
 An Action is the type of access that the requester intends to perform.

-Action is a JSON object ({{Section 4 of RFC8259}}) that contains a REQUIRED `name` key with a `string` value, and an OPTIONAL `properties` key with a JSON object value.
+Action is an object that contains a REQUIRED `name` key with a `string` value, and an OPTIONAL `properties` key with an object value.

 `name`:
 : REQUIRED.
 The name of the Action.

 `properties`:
 : OPTIONAL.
-A JSON object which can be used to express additional attributes of an Action.
+An object which can be used to express additional attributes of an Action.

 ### Action Properties {#action-properties}